 When we last reviewed the 2025–2026 funding landscape, we focused on stability through predictable co-investment and streamlined incentives.
 However, as the horizon shifts toward the new “Growth and Skills Levy”, stability is no longer the objective.
 For ambitious businesses, the new objective is agility.

 The transition from the ‘Apprenticeship Levy’ to the ‘Growth and Skills Levy’ is more than a name change.
-It’s a fundamental pivot in how the UK government supports workforce development.
+It’s a fundamental pivot in how the UK government supports workforce development, placing a premium on "critical" skills and younger talent.

 We look at what this means to both SMEs and large enterprises below, as well as how these policy shifts can be turned into a competitive advantage for your organisation.

-The most significant evolution is the move away from the "one-size-fits-all" 12-month minimum duration.
+The most significant evolution is the move away from the "one-size-fits-all" 12-month minimum duration and a total refocus of which roles receive public support.

 For levy-paying organisations (those with an annual pay bill of over £3 million), the new rules introduce a sense of urgency.
 The government is tightening the window for fund utilisation.
 This means your training strategy must be more proactive than ever.